corfidbizna/MergeConflictTutorial/README.md

 King Mickey, in his haste to get back to the castle, crashed into the Pink Witch with a "KERSPLOW-BA-BOOOM!"

 "Oh no!
-The Pink Witch!" shouted the dragon-goat.
+The Pink Witch!" shouted the Goofy.

+The dragon-goat waved his hand dismissively, "Ah, phooey.
+That's what she gets getting in the way of His Majesty, King Mickey."

+Meanwhile, King Mickey laughed maniachally in the distance.